 The age structure of the South West RED Region's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
 For example, younger resident workers, while less experienced, are typically more mobile and have higher level skills in use of new technologies.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers age structure|

-Analysis of the resident workers age structure of South West RED Region in 2016 compared to Queensland shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the South West RED Region in 2016 compared to Queensland shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

 Overall, 53.5% of the resident workers was aged under 45 years, compared to 59.3% for Queensland.
 46.5% were aged 45 years and over, compared to 40.7% for Queensland.

-The major differences between the resident workers age structure of South West RED Region and Queensland were:
+The major difference between the resident workers age structure of the South West RED Region and Queensland is:

 - A larger percentage of resident workers aged 65 years and over (7.5% compared to 4.0%)

 - A smaller percentage of resident workers aged 35 to 44 years (19.0% compared to 22.0%)